sparks/rter/docs/notes.md

 ## Thoughts from conversations

-* Minimize the dispatch of officier to trival situation
+* Minimize the dispatch of officer to trivial situation
 * Protecting the lives of officers is always top priority
 * Verify and validate information to protect lives
-* Anonimity can be important
+* Anonymity can be important
-* Dont replace everything, augment.
+* Don't replace everything, augment.
 Integrate with existing tools.
 * There is no wrong decision
 * Time filtering
 * What about finding voids, negative geo search
+* Shared information across boundaries
+* A tag which represents a location
+* Issues of control over the remote user
+* Issues of not "loosing assets"
+* "Team leaders with people under him groups by functional areas, by job as Adriana said"

 ## Salient information